-|The University of California Cooperative Extension's Natural Resources Program provides research-based information, tools and training to serve as the basis for sound natural resource management in Los Angeles and Ventura counties.
-The unique physical geography of Southern California makes it an internationally recognized center for biological diversity and contains a wide variety of significant natural habitats, from marine communities, coastal wetlands and beaches to trout streams, oak woodlands, chaparral, sage scrub, desert and mountain-top pine forests.
-These counties are also home to approximately 10.5 million people, about a third of all Californians.
+Southern California's unique geography makes it an internationally recognized center for biological diversity.
+It contains a wide variety of significant natural habitats, from marine communities, coastal wetlands and beaches to trout streams, oak woodlands, chaparral, sage scrub, desert and mountain-top pine forests.
+These counties are also home to over 10 million people, about a third of all Californians - and along with them thrive urban ecosystems and forests.
 With demands of a growing human population, an increasing number of local species--more than any other region in the continental United States--are threatened or endangered.

 UC Cooperative Extension advisors work closely with local, state and federal agencies and service providers, community organizations, educational institutions and interdisciplinary natural resource groups to plan and implement educational and applied research programs to improve resource management in Southern California.